 Taking income from a qualified retirement plan before the normal withdrawal age is difficult.

 It is possible to withdraw funds from a qualified retirement account like an IRA or Roth IRA before 59.5 years old, however these strategies appear to be a lot easier on paper than in reality.
 For instance, you can invoke rule 72(t), also known as Substantially Equal Periodic Payment (SEPP), to withdraw funds from a qualified retirement account without having to pay early distribution penalties.
 However, these withdrawals are still subject to ordinary income tax.
 Another way to access qualified retirement account funds early is withdrawing Roth IRA contributions.
-You can withdraw contributions from a Roth IRA at any time penalty-free, however you won’t be able to access any investment gains.
+You can withdraw contributions from a Roth IRA at any time penalty-free.
+But it’d be hard to rely on this solely, as you could quickly start to withdraw more than you contributed.
+And the amount that one could possibly invest in a Roth probably wouldn’t be enough to significantly impact their early retirement plans.

 Now, if you’re the type of person who likes to deal with the IRS more than you have to, then a SEPP would probably be right up your alley.
 If you’re also the type of person who likes to keep extremely accurate records, more paperwork than otherwise necessary and also keep up with your amortization methods, life expectancies and changes in rules that the IRS may publish at any time then the SEPP would probably be the way to go.
 However, for all intents and purposes I’d prefer not to expose myself to the bureaucracy a plan like this involves, especially when, as discussed above, we’re talking about ~$50,000 in contributions.
 And although the SEPP is a method you can use to access funds from a qualified retirement account without paying early distribution penalties, this rule could be changed in the future.
 I’d rather not hinge my early retirement plans on IRS rules like this.